BishopFox/unredacter/README.md

 # Unredacter

 Shows you why you should never ever ever use pixelation as a redaction technique.
+For a more complete writeup of how this works, [check out the my blog post here](https://bishopfox.com/blog/unredacter-tool-never-pixelation).

 ![wow such secrets](img/wow_such_secrets.gif)